 The Social Security Agreement between India and Japan was signed in Tokyo on November 16, 2012.
 This will favourably impact the profitability and competitive position of Indian and Japanese companies with foreign operations in either country by reducing their cost of doing business abroad.
 Thousands of Indian and Japanese workers who are working in Japan and India respectively will benefit from the agreement.
 The SSA will also help more Japanese companies to consider India as a destination for their manufacturing investments.

 Bilateral Investment Treaty between India and Cambodia – The Union Cabinet has .
 The Treaty seeks to promote and protect investments from either country in the territory of the other country with the objective of increasing bilateral investment flows.
 The Treaty encourages each country to create favourable conditions for investors of the other country to make investments in its territory and to admit investments in accordance with its laws.

-India Belgium Double Taxation Avoidance Agreement – The Union Cabinet has for avoidance of double taxation and prevention of fiscal evasion with respect to taxes on income.
-The amendment in the Protocol will broaden the scope of the existing framework of exchange of tax related information between the two countries, which will help curb tax evasion and tax avoidance.
-The Protocol will also revise the existing treaty provisions on mutual assistance in collection of taxes.
+India Belgium Double Taxation Avoidance Agreement – The Union Cabinet has for the avoidance of double taxation and prevention of fiscal evasion with respect to taxes on income.
+The amendment in the Protocol will broaden the scope of the existing framework of the exchange of tax-related information between the two countries, which will help curb tax evasion and tax avoidance.
+The Protocol will also revise the existing treaty provisions on mutual assistance in the collection of taxes.